JerboaBurrow/SimpleFastOpenAtomicVisualiser/README.md

 - **Simple**: a trivial interface for loading and displaying AMSs configurations and trajectories.
 Via command line or GUI.
 - **Fast**: rendering as fast as e.g. VMD or other 3d-viewers, with many efficiency options for level of detail.
-- **Open**: GPL licensed and open source, enabling commercial use, adaptation, extension etc.
+- **Open**: open source and GPL licensed, enabling commercial use, adaptation, extension etc.
 - **Atomic visualisation**: render, colourable, atoms and bonds in 3D space loaded from standard AMSs configuration and trajectory data files.

 # Quickstart